jenspfahl/anotherpass-browserextension/README.md

    - says "Open the app and accept this request"
    - contains the configured IP address / hostname (see "link" flow above)
    - also contains a shortened fingerprint
-   - shows a timer which runs from 60s to 0s (the request will be aborted once the timer expires)
+   - shows a timer which runs down beginning with 60s (the request will be aborted once the timer expires)
 4. The extension polls every x seconds to the configured host and port
 5. The user opens the app and unlocks the vault
 6. The user turns on the server (if not automatically when unlock the vault) by clicking on a new UI switch on top of the credential list
-   - if turned on the IP address / hostname is displayed and the new UI component is red to indicate a listening server!
+   - if turned on, the IP address / hostname is displayed and the new UI component is red to indicate a listening server!
 7. The app takes the next polling request from the extension
 8. A message is shown in the app to confirm an incoming request by the user
    - the message contains the linked client name and the sent website, like e.g. "'Home-PC' wants to know credentials for github.com.
 Accept / Deny"
-   - the message also contains a short fingerprint
+   - the message also contains a short fingerprint for verification
 9. The extension keeps polling until the user accepts or denies or cancels the request
 10. The user compares the short fingerprint for equality and accepts or denies the incoming request
-11. The app performs a UI search with the website as search string (how it does today when Autofilling a browser)
+11. The app performs a UI search with the website as search string (like how it does today when Autofilling a browser password field)
 12. The user either clicks on a credential or creates a new one (similar to Autofill flow)
 13. As a result the app replies to the next incoming poll with the selected credential
 14. The extension stops polling and decrypts the username and password and use them for the Autfilling